Cost Anomaly Detection

 The red points show where an anomaly occurred in the spend.

-The table below the graph shows the dimension values for this row from the Tabular View.
+The table below the graph shows the dimension values for this row from the Dashboard Table View or Tabular View.

-To drill into more detail, you might go back to the Tabular View and add another Group by dimension such as Resource Type or Instance Type, and then click the View Anomalies button again.
+To drill into more detail, you might go back to the Dashboard Table View or Tabular View and add another Group By dimension such as Resource Type or Instance Type, and then click the View Anomalies button again.

-You could also load the Cloud Cost Analyzer dashboard and then add filters to focus on the dimension values specified under the anomaly graph.
-Then you can add more Group by dimensions to explore further details.
+You can also load the Cloud Cost Analyzer dashboard and then add filters to focus on the dimension values specified under the anomaly graph.
+Then, you can add more Group By dimensions to explore further details.

-Note:To load the Cloud Cost Analyzer dashboard, navigate to Dashboards > Cloud, and select Cloud Cost Analyzer from the drop-down.
+Note:To load the Cloud Cost Analyzer dashboard, go to Dashboards > Cloud, and click the dashboard name and select Cloud Cost Analyzer.

 How Cost Anomalies are Detected